UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/planes.md

 I think this list can be simplified, made to comply with the OGL, and expanded with some other free-use planes.

-- Gehenna and Baator can be combined into one hellish "fire-and-brimstone" plane.
+- Gehenna and Baator can be combined into one "hellish" fire-and-brimstone plane.
 - Ysgard and Acheron can be combined into one "battle" plane
 - Limbo and the Abyss can be combined into one "chaos" plane
 - Arborea, the Beastlands, and Elysium can be combined into one "wilderness" plane